initc3/ic3-website/content/events/Retreats/winter-retreat-2025.md

 We’re committed to pushing the boundaries when it comes to blockchain research, but couldn’t do it without the help of our amazing <a href="https://www.initc3.org/partners">sponsors and partners</a>.

-If you’re looking for more information on how to get involved, please reach out to Bria Han, IC3 Community Manager at <a href="mailto:jh2584@cornell.edu">jh2584@cornell.edu</a>.
+If you’re looking for more information on how to get involved, please reach out to Oana Gherman, IC3 Sr. Administrative Assistant at <a href="mailto:og64@cornell.edu">oana.gherman@cornell.edu</a>.

 We hope to see you in Switzerland!